 2. Take the the S-Bahn (the Suburban Railway) train which connects central Munich with the suburb.
 Both the S1 and S8 offer routes from Munich Airport into the city center that take about 45 minutes.
 Each one comes every twenty minutes, meaning trains into the city are only ten minutes apart.
 If your final destination is the Munich Central station, then just hop onto whichever train comes first.
 Train cost €11.6 and you can buy the ticket at the ticket machine.

-Train from Salzburg to Munich was only 1.5 hours so we arrived early in Munich.
+Our train from Salzburg to Munich was only 1.5 hours so we arrived early in Munich.
 We were happy to see that the train platform was flat so we didn’t have to lift our suitcases.
-We are staying in Accor hotel near the train station.
-And we happily found that there is a Thai restaurant next to our Hotel.
-We have been eating Thai food throughout the entire journey lol.
+We are staying in Accor hotel near the train station within walking distance.

 Munich’s public transport network is efficient and economical.
 It has a free app that you can use to plan your journeys around the city: MVV-App.

 Tickets for Munich’s public transport network are the same for every mode of transport.
 Prices range from €2.90 for a single ticket covering one zone, and from €6.70 for a one-day travel card around the inner city area.
 A one-way ticket costs €11.60, but you can purchase a one-day travel card for €13.